datajake1999/OPL3GM_VSTi/readme.md

 1. Create OPLSynth folder in C:\ disk root.
 2. Copy *.op2 files to C:\OPLSynth folder.
 3. Rename needed op2 file to genmidi.op2.
+4. If you want to use built in patch remove genmidi.op2

 ## DMXOPTION toggles